Five ways to help slow your heart rate when anxious

 Anxiety often causes anxiety.
 For example, the faint feeling of anxiety can frighten you so much that your anxiety grows, and everything feels much stronger.

 Heart rate anxiety happens when your slightly faster heartbeat makes you fear there is something terribly wrong.
 Your brain takes this belief on and strengthens the response.
 The fast heart rate gets stronger, and you find yourself in a vicious circle.
-When you make the active decision to use one of the below techniques to slow down your heart rate you will also lower heart rate anxiety.
+When you make the active decision to use one of the above techniques to slow down your heart rate, you will also help lower heart rate anxiety.

 Share this article with a friend